Freddie Freeman Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Giants pitching staff ranks 22nd in MLB.

-- The Giants' 4.07 team ERA ranks 12th across all MLB pitching staffs.
+- The Giants' 4.05 team ERA ranks 11th across all league pitching staffs.

-- The Giants surrender the fewest home runs in baseball (172 total, 1.1 per game).
+- Giants pitchers combine to allow the fewest home runs in baseball (172 total, 1.1 per game).

-- The Giants will look to Beck (3-3) in his third start this season.
+- Harrison (1-1 with a 4.85 ERA and 31 strikeouts in 29 2/3 innings pitched) makes the start for the Giants, his seventh of the season.

-- His most recent time out came in relief on Sunday when the right-hander tossed 4 1/3 innings against the Los Angeles Dodgers, surrendering two earned runs while allowing four hits.
+- In his most recent time out on Friday, Sept.
+22, the lefty threw 5 1/3 innings against the Los Angeles Dodgers, giving up two earned runs while surrendering three hits.

+- The 22-year-old has put up an ERA of 4.85, with 9.4 strikeouts per nine innings, in six games this season.
+Opponents are batting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.